Cosmo-J/Knowledge_Distillation_JRA2024/README.md

 - [Dataset used in this project by LILA BC](https://lila.science/datasets/nz-trailcams)

 - Thank you to my retired 1080 TI who's noble sacrifise will not be forgotten
+- Thank you to my mentor Dexter Shepherd and supervisor Phil Husbands

 ## Poster References

 [Estimating Seal Population](#Semi-Supervised-Deep-Learning-for-Estimating-Fur-Seal-Numbers)